TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 1. Select `UDP`. (:bangbang: **KEEP THIS ON UDP FOR WireGuard** :bangbang:)
 1. Select `Port/Auth` and select `WireGuard`.
 1. Select the `Protocol` `TCP`.
-1. I suggest to use a high `Port` number 10000+ or a game port you don't use, don't use the default torrent ports 6881- 6889 (This is also the port you will use in your torrent client).
+1. We suggest using a high `Port` number 10000+ or a game port you don't use, don't use the default torrent ports 6881- 6889 (This is also the port you will use in your torrent client).
 1. Click on the `+` sign, and do the same with the `UDP` `Protocol`.
 1. Then click on `Submit Request`.